Frida Kahlo Fans

 and her classmates and often skipped classes.
 She became a member of

-the "Cachuchas", a political group that supported socialist-nationalist
+a political group of intellectual bohemians that supported socialist-nationalist

 ideas and devoted themselves intensively to literature and mischief.

-lover.
-The group would often play pranks on unsuspecting students and
+later Frida's first lover.
+The group would often play pranks on unsuspecting

-teachers.
-For one of the more serious pranks, Frida was expelled but
+students and teachers.
+For one of the more serious pranks, Frida was

-quickly managed to get the suspension revoked before her family learned
+expelled but quickly managed to get the suspension revoked before her

 During this same period, the "Mexican Renaissance" movement began.
 The government sponsored local artists to paint murals in churches, schools, libraries, and public buildings.
 It was at the Preparatioria school that Frida first learned of Diego Rivera, who was painting his mural "Creation" at the school's Simon Bolivar auditorium.
 Although students were forbidden to enter the auditorium while "El Maestro" was working, Frida would hide in the back and watch him for hours.
 She became fascinated by the "larger than life" man whom she nicknamed "Panzon" (fat belly).
 One day she shocked a friend by telling her that she one day wanted to have a child by Diego Rivera.